 - I made the cookies for this post larger than the recipe indicates.
 I used a small ice cream scoop to guarantee all the cookies were about the same size.

-- If you love lemon desserts and snacks, here are a few of my favorite:
+- If you love all things lemon, here are a few of my favorite:

 Lemon Loaf Cake with Lemon Glaze

 Lemon Ricotta Pancakes